simula67/meeting-auto-attender/README.md

 # Steps to use

-1. Open command prompt and type following command (installing modules - Pyautogui, Openpyxl, Pillow) (this is required only for the first time)
+1. Open a command prompt and type following command (installing modules - Pyautogui, Openpyxl, Pillow, pywin32)

 pip install -r requirements.txt

+This is required only for the first time.

 Installation of pywin32 may fail on non-Windows systems.
 This is only required for picking up meetings from Outlook and therefore, this feature is not supported on non-Windows platforms.